EGait/bastion-payment-ops-demo/README.md

 ## Deploying

-Push to GitHub and import into Vercel — no environment variables or external services required for the current (mocked) version.
+I'm deploying this on Vercel, straight from this GitHub repo — no environment variables needed for the current mocked version.